dbindel/cam-handbook/handbook.md

 international students respond that they will enroll at Cornell, they are sent an I-20 form.

-# Program timeline and milestones
+# Program Timeline and Milestones

 A PhD in Applied Mathematics typically takes 4-6 years depending on several factors.
 These factors include the level of preparation prior